whaakman/azure-docs.nl-nl/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

     /// </summary>
     /// <remarks>This must be the team name you used to create your
     /// Content Moderator account.
 You can retrieve your team name from
-    /// the Conent Moderator web site.
+    /// the Content Moderator web site.
 Your team name is the Id associated
     /// with your subscription.</remarks>
     private const string TeamName = "YOUR REVIEW TEAM ID";